 Furniture and decor

-At the moment, the furniture in here is fairly basic.
-I splurged a little on that petrol blue armchair I just had to have from Adairs and in time, I’ll replace the other furniture.
-But for now these pieces do the trick 😉
+At the moment, the furniture in here is fairly basic — simple Kmart desk and IKEA work chair.
+I did splurge a little on that petrol blue armchair from Adairs.
+Over time, I’ll update the furniture but for now these pieces do the trick 😉

 A dedicated space for blogging, styling, content creation and design work…